*Updated October, 28 2022

 However, the actual number of fintechs involved in COVID relief is much lower than that.
 7% of firms joined NGO-led campaigns, and 13% were involved in government-led job retention schemes.

-One thing remains certain, by making the socioeconomic inequalities more evident alongside the gaps in the disproportional fintech coverage - in terms of costs, services, and regions - COVID expedited the growth of fintech technologies that were aimed at addressing the needs of at-risk groups.
+One thing remains certain, however: by making the socioeconomic inequalities more evident alongside the gaps in the disproportional fintech coverage - in terms of costs, services, and regions - COVID expedited the growth of fintech technologies that were aimed at addressing the needs of at-risk groups.

 People were finding all sorts of new ways to adapt to the new “laws” of the pandemic, and with economic turmoil came skirting the law.
 So, cybercrime was on the rise from the very start of the pandemic.
 As early as 2020, fintech companies perceived an increased risk in cybersecurity threats.